Independent Treasury: Re-establishment

 The Democrats took back their congressional majority and the presidency in the 1844 elections, re-establishing the dominant position the party had lost four years earlier.
 President James K. Polk made the revival of the independent treasury and a reduction of the tariff the two pillars of his domestic economic program, and pushed both through Congress.
 He signed the Independent Treasury Act on August 6, 1846, one week after signing the Walker tariff.

 The 1846 act provided that the public revenues be retained in the Treasury building and in sub-treasuries in various cities.
-The Treasury was to pay out its own funds and be completely independent of the banking and financial system of the nation.
-All payments by and to the government were to be made in either specie or Treasury Notes.
-The separation of the Treasury from the banking system was never completed, however; the Treasury’s operations continued to influence the money market, as specie payments to and from the government affected the amount of hard money in circulation.
+The Treasury was to pay out its own funds and be completely independent of the private banks of the nation.
+All payments by and to the government were to be made in either specie or Treasury Notes, issued by the Treasury itself, backed by its specie holdings and the credit of the Republic.
+The separation of the Treasury from the banking system was never completed, however; the Treasury's operations continued to influence the money market, as specie payments to and from the government affected the amount of hard money in circulation.

 History

 Antebellum Years

 Although the Independent Treasury did restrict the expansion of credit, it also posed a new set of economic problems.
 In periods of prosperity, revenue surpluses accumulated in the Treasury, reducing hard money circulation, tightening credit, and restraining inflation of trade and production.
-In periods of depression and panic, when banks suspended specie payments and hard money was hoarded, the government’s insistence on being paid in specie tended to aggravate economic difficulties by limiting the amount of specie available for private credit.
+In periods of depression and panic, when banks suspended specie payments and hard money was hoarded, the government's insistence on being paid in specie tended to aggravate economic difficulties by limiting the amount of specie available for private credit.